Applied linguistics: History

 The tradition of applied linguistics established itself in part as a response to the narrowing of focus in linguistics with the advent in the late 1950s of generative linguistics, and has always maintained a socially-accountable role, demonstrated by its central interest in language problems.

+Building on this orientation, applied linguistics grew through continued engagement with real-world language problems and with the descriptive study of language.
+Although not driven by linguistic theory, the field has drawn on fundamental understanding about language structure, bilingual attainment, and discourse processes to conduct informed and principled analysis.
+At the same time, work on authentic language use has fed back into linguistic theory, improving understandings of how language functions in diverse social and cognitive contexts.

+As the field expanded, applied linguistics increasingly involved viewpoints, making use of research from psychology, sociology, anthropology, and cognitive science.
+This broadening enabled applied linguists to address issues ranging from language education and bilingual development to discourse practices, cultural meaning, and legal communication.

 Although the field of applied linguistics started in Europe and the United States, the field rapidly flourished in the international context.

 Applied linguistics first concerned itself with principles and practices on the basis of linguistics.
 In the early days, applied linguistics was thought as "linguistics-applied" at least from the outside of the field.
 In the 1960s, however, applied linguistics was expanded to include language assessment, language policy, and second language acquisition.
 As early as the 1970s, applied linguistics became a problem-driven field rather than theoretical linguistics, including the solution of language-related problems in the real world.
 By the 1990s, applied linguistics had broadened including critical studies and multilingualism.
 Research in applied linguistics was shifted to "the theoretical and empirical investigation of real-world problems in which language is a central issue."

 In the United States, applied linguistics also began narrowly as the application of insights from structural linguistics—first to the teaching of English in schools and subsequently to second and foreign language teaching.
 The linguistics applied approach to language teaching was promulgated most strenuously by Leonard Bloomfield, who developed the foundation for the Army Specialized Training Program, and by Charles C. Fries, who established the English Language Institute (ELI) at the University of Michigan in 1941.
 In 1946, Applied linguistics became a recognized field of study at the aforementioned university.
 In 1948, the Research Club at Michigan established Language Learning: A Journal of Applied Linguistics, the first journal to bear the term applied linguistics.
 In the late 1960s, applied linguistics began to establish its own identity as an interdisciplinary field of linguistics concerned with real-world language issues.
 The new identity was solidified by the creation of the American Association for Applied Linguistics in 1977.